-I’m going to spend this year doing a thing.
-It’s going to be a thing I’ve never done before, a thing I’m scared to do, but a thing I’m committing myself to doing anyway.
-So far it’s day nine of the thing.
+I’m spending 2018 doing a thing.
+It’s a thing I’ve never done before, a thing I’m scared to do, but a thing I’m committing myself to doing anyway.
+It’s day nine of the thing.
 And so far, I’m proud and terrified and excited about the thing.
-I’m going to make my life magnificent.
+I’m going to make life magnificent.

-I lost motivation to keep writing for this site last April (which is ironic, I know) and so I just…stopped.
+I lost motivation to keep writing for this site in April 2017 (which is ironic, I know) and so I just… Stopped.
 I was never proud of it, I hated myself for it, and I knew in the back of my mind that if I just started doing something for it again, I’d feel better.

 And didn’t know how to get there.